North Bay Consortium

-The North Bay Consortium (NBC) is an APA-accredited and APPIC-member psychology postdoctoral residency program* that is an integral part of the Kaiser Permanente health care system.
-A total of 13 Clinical Psychology Residents are placed in local departments of Psychiatry and Chemical Dependency.
+The North Bay Consortium (NBC) is an APA-accredited* and APPIC-member psychology postdoctoral residency program that is an integral part of the Kaiser Permanente health care system.
+A total of 19 Clinical Psychology Residents are placed in local departments of Mental Health or Addiction Medicine Recovery Services.
 They are required to complete 40 hours of training per week over a 12-month period.
-One-half of the residents’ time is spent providing direct services to clientele through individual, group, family, or couple therapy and conducting psychological assessments.
+One-half of the residents’ time is spent providing direct services to clientele through individual, group, family or couple therapy and conducting psychological assessments.

 The North Bay Consortium postdoctoral residency program is sequential, cumulative, and graduated in complexity.
 Graduated and sequential aspects of the residency programs are achieved through supervision, evaluation, didactic seminars.
-On a weekly basis, residents receive two hours of individual supervision by a licensed psychologist, two hours of group supervision, and attend two-hour training seminars.
-Residents also participate in case conferences and team meetings, and attend monthly grand rounds.
+On a weekly basis, residents receive two hours of individual supervision by a licensed psychologist, two hours of group supervision and attend two-hour training seminars.
+Residents also participate in case conferences and team meetings.

-Weekly training seminars are held at the Kaiser Permanente, Petaluma, campus.
-Seminar topics are graduated and sequential, beginning with general skills such as structuring the intake, CDS, and Crisis Services, and then moving into more specific treatment overviews, such as for dual diagnosis, bipolar, and ASD patients, as well as a variety of diversity issues.
-To view NBC's 2013-2014 seminar schedule, click here♦.
+Weekly training seminars are held at one of the medical center campuses within the Napa/Solano and Marin/Sonoma service areas.
+Seminar topics are graduated and sequential, beginning with general skills, such as structuring the intake and CDS treatment and planning.
+These are followed by more specific topics, such as neural correlates of human behavior, brain-based biology, positive psychology and a variety of diversity issues.

-At regular intervals throughout the training year, NBC residents attend four-hour seminars at the Oakland Regional site, along with residents training at other KP Northern California medical centers.
-Regional seminars include topics such as ethics and the law, diversity, and neuropsychology.
+At regular intervals throughout the training year, NBC residents attend seminars at the Oakland Regional site with residents training at other KP Northern California medical centers.
+Regional seminars include topics such as ethics and the law, supervision, diversity and psychoneuroimmunology.

 *Accreditation information can be obtained from the Office of Program Consultation and Accreditation, 750 First Street NE; Washington, DC 20002-4242.